Collection inventory

 All recordings have been digitized.

 Special Collections Research Center has extensive holdings related to plastics and industrial design, in both manuscript and print collections.
-Please search our collections to find related manuscript material, and refer to the Classic Catalog to locate cataloged items.
+Please search our collections to find related manuscript material, and refer to Libraries Search to locate cataloged items.

 Subject Headings